 Last week, after publishing my article on Rightsizing vs. Downsizing, a discussion came up while talking with friends at Happy Hour.
-I could tell from the direction of the conversation that even though everyone agreed that going debt free was a wonderful element of rightsizing and simple living, most felt it was out of reach for the average family.
+I could tell that even though everyone agreed that going debt free was a wonderful element of rightsizing and simple living, most felt it was out of reach for the average family.
 That was a great reminder that rightsizing isn’t just about the size of your house, your car, or your credit limit—instead, rightsizing touches every area of your life including (and maybe especially) your finances.
 In fact, once a person learns to manage their money—both expenses and income—rightsizing the other areas of life will come more easily.
-Down the line a person can eventually achieve the ultimate goal of rightsizing, which is to live a life that uniquely fits and brings the greatest amount of peace, contentment and joy to that individual and family.
+Down the line, a person can eventually achieve the ultimate goal of rightsizing, which is to live a life that uniquely fits and brings the greatest amount of peace, contentment and joy to that individual and family.

 The good news, or the bad news depending upon your perspective, is that there is no money formula for you to follow to rightsize your finances.
 No one, me included, can tell you how much you need to live a life that will bring you contentment, peace and joy.
-There are about a gazillion stories on the Internet from people around the world who get by on practically no income whatsoever, but who live amazing lives.
-On the other hand, there are plenty of other stories about people deeply in debt even with an income of $400,000+ per year.
+There are about a gazillion stories on the internet from people around the world who get by on practically no income whatsoever, but who live amazing lives.
+On the other hand, there are plenty of other stories about people deeply in debt with an income of $400,000+ per year.
 Rightsizing doesn’t judge, but it does ask us to be responsible for what we say we need, pay our way as we go, and be very clear about what we will (or won’t) do with our finances.